kalisio/kano/docs/guides/getting-started.md

 Using the overflow menu on a layer you can access actions available for this layer like zooming to and for user-defined feature layers saving (i.e. make it persitent), editing properties, editing features, editing display style, display raw data, create charts, delete it.

-:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the catalog tutorial
+:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the catalog tutorial to get more details

 ## Timeline

 The timeline allows to quickly execute actions related to the time of the displayed data.
 Stick to real-time or go forward/backward in time as you wish.

-:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the timeline tutorial
+:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the timeline tutorial to get more details

 ## Floating action button

 Using the FAB you can create a new blank data layer or import existing data as a new data layer.
 You can also probe weather forecast data at a specific location if your datasets include numerical weather prediction models.

-:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the FAB tutorial
+:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the FAB tutorial to get more details